swpolgla/discordrb-minecraft-bot/README.md

 I won't provide instructions on how to install it or set it up.
 The version provided with newer versions of MacOS is sufficient.

+Next, you'll need to run `gem install bundler`
+Once bundler is installed just run `bundle install` from within the src folder of the project.
+This will take care of all the dependencies necessary to run the bot.

-Once it's installed you can simply run "ruby minecraft-bot.rb"
+Once it's installed you can simply run `ruby minecraft-bot.rb`

 # Other Important Info:
 - The bot will automatically transfer all SSH keys stored in your DigitalOcean account to any droplets it creates, that contain "minecraft" in their name.